-Extensive internal and external consultation, leading to the development of our Strategic (2013-18) and Academic Plans (2012-17), resulted in a recommendation that all students would benefit from the integration of program appropriate or discipline relevant knowledge about Canada’s Indigenous Peoples.
-Other Universities and Colleges across the country are also examining how to enrich their curricula in similar ways.
+Extensive internal and external consultation, leading to the development of our Strategic (2013-18) and Academic Plans (2012-17), resulted in a recommendation that all students would benefit from the integration of program appropriate or discipline relevant knowledge about Indigenous Peoples in Canada.
+Other Universities and Colleges across the country have implemented or are examining how to enrich their curricula in similar ways.
 We are fortunate Lakehead has faculty and staff with a wealth of expertise in this area that will help us meet this goal.

 No. Only students who enter programs after Sept 2016 are affected by this decision.
 However, many programs already incorporate Indigenous knowledge or Aboriginal content as part of their curriculum and many Academic Units already deliver courses that include a minimum of 18 hours of Indigenous knowledge or Aboriginal content.

 No. The ICR does NOT require that every student take exactly the same course.
 As noted above, some programs already meet the ICR with their current structure.
-All Academic Units are developing their own ways to include this curriculum in their programs.
-This may include developing new programming or choosing electives from a range of courses available from different departments addressing many areas of academic interest.
+All Academic Units have developed their own ways to include this curriculum in their programs.
+This includes courses directly embedded in the program or choosing electives from a range of courses available from different departments addressing many areas of academic interest.

-No. The Indigenous content requirement can be met in many different ways and the Chair/Director of each Academic Unit will be working to ensure it is embedded seamlessly in each program.
+No. The Indigenous content requirement can be met in many different ways and the Chair/Director of each Academic Unit is working to ensure it is embedded seamlessly in each program.

-No. As part of the normal program requirements, there will not be any additional cost.
+No. As part of the normal program requirements, there are no additional cost.

-Speak to your Chair/Director about course options that will fit into your program or check with the Office of Aboriginal Initiatives for more information.
+Speak to your Chair/Director about course options that will fit into your program or check with the Office of Indigenous Initiatives for more information.